 - Listens to the Lungs.

 - Check joints and mobility.

-- Palpates the abdomen for painful areas or even tumors.
+- Palpate the abdomen for painful areas or abnormalities.

 - Check urinary and reproductive systems.